-Who Is Eligible for Single Parents Child Care Credit?
+Who Is Eligible for Single Person Child Care Credit?

 To claim the Single Person Child Care Credit or SPCCC, the single parent and the child must meet certain criteria.
 Here’s a list of conditions that the child and the single parent or guardian must meet to qualify for the credit:

-This is the person with whom a qualifying child or children lives for more than six months.
-They can either be their parents or guardians who take care of the child at their own expense for the greater part of the year.
+This is the person with whom a qualifying child (or children) lives for more than six months.
+They can be either the actual parents or the guardians who take care of the child at their own expense for the greater part of the year.

-The primary claimant can give up on their SPCCC entitlement to favor a secondary claimant, who usually is an individual that meets all other conditions except for the condition that he or she does not live with the child for the greater part of the year.
-They don’t need legal custody of the qualifying child but will have to prove that the child lives with them for 100 days in a year.
+The primary claimant can forego their SPCCC entitlement to favor a secondary claimant, who is someone that meets all other conditions – except for the condition that he or she does not live with the child for the greater part of the year.
+This secondary claimant does not need legal custody of the qualifying child but will have to prove that the child lives with them for one hundred days in a year.

-The child should be born during the tax year, plus must be under the age of 18 at the start of the tax year or if the dependent is over 18, he or she must be enrolled in school full time.
+The child should be under the age of 18 at the start of the tax year or if the dependent is over 18, he or she must be enrolled in school full time.
 The qualifying child can be yours, adopted, or a stepchild you’re supporting at your own expense.
-It means that you’re taking care of the daily upbringing of a child and are responsible for their care.
+It means that you’re taking care of the daily upbringing of that individual and are responsible for their care.

-One cannot claim SPCCC, whether or not they’re a primary or secondary claimant if they are:
+One cannot claim the SPCCC if they are:

 - Jointly considered as a married individual

 - Married or in a civil partnership

-Single parents wanting to get tax credits must save.
 The federal government encourages taxpayers to save for their retirement – even more so for single parents.
 The Single Person Child Care Credit is geared toward moderate and low-income workers.
-The saver’s credit can be a great boost to single parents.

 Tax Credit for Adoption